-The originator STA shall follow the rules defined in in 9.24.7 (HT-immediate block ack extensions) for generating the A-MPDU
+The originator STA shall follow the rules defined in 10.24.7.7 (Originator’s behavior) for generating the A-MPDU and the rules defined in 25.10.3 (A-MPDU with multiple TIDs for generating the multi-TID A-MPDU (that can contain the fragment of the MMPDU) (#1476)

+25.3.3.3 Level 3 dynamic fragmentation(#1484)

-Up to four dynamic fragments for each MSDU in an A-MPDU if the receiver STA has indicated a value of 3 in the HE Fragmentation Support field of its HE Capabilities element
+An originator STA may transmit to a recipient STA, which has indicated a value 3 in the HE Fragmentation Support field of its HE Capabilities element, an MPDU, VHT single MPDU, or A-MPDU(#1473) that contains:

+One dynamic fragment of an MSDU or MMPDU in an MPDU or VHT single MPDU(#1474)

+The originator STA shall follow the rules defined in 10.13.8 (Transport of VHT single MPDUs) for generating the VHT single MPDU.

+Up to four dynamic fragments of an MSDU(#1475) for each MSDU and up to one dynamic fragment of an MMPDU(#1476, 1475, 2465) in an A-MPDU format

 The originator STA shall set the Fragment Number subfield of each MPDU to a value less than 4

-The originator STA shall follow the rules defined in 10.24.7 (HT-immediate block ack extensions) for generating the A-MPDUwith the following exceptions:
+The originator STA shall follow the rules defined in 10.24.7.7 (Originator’s behavior) for generating the A-MPDU and the rules defined in 25.10.3 (A-MPDU with multiple TIDs) for generating the multi-TID A-MPDU (that can contain the fragment of the MMPDU) (#1476) with the following exceptions:

-The A-MPDU should contain MPDUs whose range of the Sequence Number subfields does not exceed 16.
-Other conditions may be TBD.
+The A-MPDU should contain MPDUs whose range of the Sequence Number subfields does not exceed 16.(#697)

-TGax Editor: Move all the paragraphs below (after incorporating the changes) as the first (and only) paragraph of subclause 25.3.3.
+TGax Editor: Move all the paragraphs below (after incorporating the changes) as the first (and only) paragraph of subclause 25.3.3. (#1484)